Bus & Rail

 Park and Ride Lots

-VTA provides Park and Ride lots for commuters.
-All Park and Ride lots may be used as convenient meeting points for carpool and vanpool passengers and most are served by Express bus routes.
+VTA provides Park and Ride lots for commuters using VTA bus and light rail services.
+Most VTA Park and Ride lots are served by Express bus routes.
 Many lots have special features such as passenger shelters, transit schedule signs and bicycle lockers.

 Want Free Long-Term Airport Parking For up to Seven Days?
 You got it!